Yoav666s/dnd-wiki/collections/_monsters/nornfeld/silentspire-manor/tallis-silentspire.md

 xp: 450
 proficiency_bonus: "+3"
 traits: |
-  **Illusory Army (1/Day).** When Tallis creates an Illusory Duplicate, he can instead create four Illusory Duplicates.
+  **Illusory Army (2/Day).** When Tallis creates an Illusory Duplicate, he can instead create four Illusory Duplicates.

   **Illusory Casting.** While maintaining one or more illusions of himself, Tallis can cast spells as though he was in an illusion's space, but he must still rely on his senses.

+  **Twinned Spell (1/Day).** When Tallis casts a spell that targets one creature and doesn't have a range of self, the spell can target two creatures instead of one.
 actions: |
   **Fire Bolt.** Ranged Attack: +7 to hit, range: 120 ft., one target.
 Hit: 11 (2d10) Fire damage.